christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.0.15 =
+* Fixed: Output paragraph and styling on tax grid descriptions
+* Fixed: Display H1-H6 headings in the summary as inline
+* Fixed: Tax Grid page creation no longer broken
+* Fixed: Backwards compatibility issues when upgrading from very old versions

 = 4.0.14 =
 * Added: Compatibility with future updates